Magnetic point groups and space groups: Magnetic space groups

 \section{Magnetic space groups}

-The full symmetry of a magnetically-ordered crystal, described by a scalar spin density field $S(\rv)$, is given by its magnetic space group $\GM$.
+The full symmetry of a magnetically ordered crystal, described by a set of ``up'' and ``down'' spins, or a coarse-grained scalar spin-density field $S(\rv)$, is given by its magnetic space group $\GM$.
 We said that the magnetic point group $G_M$ is the set of primed or unprimed rotations that leave a periodic crystal invariant to within a translation, or more generally, leave a quasiperiodic crystal indistinguishable.
-We still need to specify the distinct sets of translations $\tv_g$ or $\tv_{g'}$ that can accompany the rotations $g$ or $g'$ in a periodic crystal to leave it invariant, or provide the more general characterization of the nature of the indistinguishability in the case of quasicrystals.
+We still need to specify the distinct sets of translations $\tv_g$ or $\tv_{g'}$ that can accompany the rotations $g$ or $g'$ in a periodic crystal to leave it invariant, or provide the more general characterization of the nature of the indistinguishability in the case of quasicrystals, as explained below.